IMOS - Glossary

 Disponent Owner: A business entity that has control of a vessel's operation through charter or agreement, without owning the vessel.

 Draft: The distance between the waterline and the bottom of a vessel.
-It is measured vertically to the lowest part of the hull, propellers, or other projecting point.

 E